honkimi/Bootroid/README.md

 ## EditText Validate
 EditText validate code sometimes becomes complicated.
 Bootroid provides common validate framework.

+## Google Cloud Messaging(GCM)
+You can implement push notification app with a few code.

 ## Other utilities
 Hide keyboard, launch browser, share, local notifications and so on.